lighthouse-labs/Parse-Server-For-Students/README.md

   - `PARSE_MOUNT` leave this as `/parse`
   - `APP_ID` enter any alphanumeric string here, you will need to use this later.
   - `MASTER_KEY` enter any alphanumeric string here, you will need to use this later.
-  - `SERVER_URL` the URL that you will point you're iOS app to.
+  - `SERVER_URL` the URL that you will point your iOS app to.
 Make sure the app name is the same as the name you put in the first field.
   - `DASHBOARD_USER_NAME` set this to be the username you want to use to access parse dashboard.
   - `DASHBOARD_PASSWORD` set this to be the password you want to use to access parse dashboard.

-> Note: For the `APP_ID` AND `MASTER_KEY` you can use an ID generator to create keys for you if you'de like <https://www.uuidgenerator.net/>
+> Note: For the `APP_ID` AND `MASTER_KEY` you can use an ID generator to create keys for you if you'd like <https://www.uuidgenerator.net/>

 ![Environment Variables](http://i.imgur.com/NzEDBd9.png)

-Click the Deply button, to deploy your app.
+Click the Deploy button, to deploy your app.

 ![Deploy](http://i.imgur.com/QTIP1OP.png)

 > If this is your first Heroku app, you will be prompted to enter your credit card information.
-Don't worry, you will not get charged for any of this, but Heroku does require you to enter this information weather you're using the free or paid tools.
+Don't worry, you will not get charged for any of this, but Heroku does require you to enter this information whether you're using the free or paid tools.

 # Using it